Skelding History, Family Crest & Coats of Arms

 Early Origins of the Skelding family

 Another source claims the family was from Lincolnshire as "one of the first ministers of Salem, Massachusetts, Samuel Skelton, was a nonconforming minister of Lincolnshire."
-CITATION[CLOSE]
+We respectfully disagree with this latter source's claim as the lion's share of early records were from further north and this entry was from some four hundred years after the first entries.

 The first record of the family was John de Skelton who was listed in the Early Yorkshire Charters (c.
 1160-1193) Another John de Skelton was listed in the Feet of Fines for Yorkshire in 1286.
-CITATION[CLOSE]
+Almost one hundred years later, Willelmus de Skelton and Thomas de Skelton were listed in the Yorkshire Poll Tax Rolls of 1379.

 The Skeldon variant is an interesting one.
 Apart from the obvious phonetic similarity, some sources merge the entries and others do not.
 Reaney and Wilson claim one of the first entries for this variant was John Skeldyng who was listed in the Register of Freemen of York in 1463.
 And in this case, the family originated in Skelding, a township in the parish of Ripon in the West Riding of Yorkshire.
-CITATION[CLOSE]
+All of the Skelding entries that we could find were some two hundred years after the first Skelton entries, so we presume that the Skelding variant is of later stock, particularly as this name too originates in the Yorkshire, Cumberland area of Britain.

 Early History of the Skelding family